dnigh45/dsc-phase-2-djrachjake/README.md

 #### Summary of Repository Contents:
 * Data set containing King County housing information provided by Flatiron School
-* Exploratory Notebooks from each member of this group.
+* Exploratory Notebooks from each member of this group
 * A copy of our final presentation in PDF format
 * A copy of our final notebook containing detailed analysis and accompanying code